SkyFlame00/todo-app/README.md

 The application lets you create and manipulate with tasks organised into lists.
 Initially, I was to have also implemented users system, where one could sign up and log in, but ran out of time.

+Pay attention:
+* Press enter to save changes when editing title of a todo list or a todo
+* Click on todo's text to cross it out

 ## Features

 * Todo lists: create, delete, move and change title